South Australian Society of Arts: History

 That a Society, to be called the South Australian Society of Arts, be now formed, 'The annual payment of one guinea shall entitle the subscriber to all the benefits of membership, consisting in free admission to all lectures, meetings, and exhibitions of the Society.
 'A donation of painting, sculpture, or other such grant of not less value than £10 sterling, or of £10 in money, shall entitle the donor to all the advantages of membership for life; the Society reserving the right to decline any unsuitable object.
 'The Society to be governed by a President, two Vice- Presidents, and a Committee of 10 members, to be elected by the Society annually.
-'This meeting requests Mr. Hill to secure promises of membership, and to convene a meeting of the members for arranging the operations of the Society as soon as 50 names are enrolled.'
+'This meeting requests Mr Hill to secure promises of membership, and to convene a meeting of the members for arranging the operations of the Society as soon as 50 names are enrolled.'
 The meeting then adjourned until the time appointed by the prior resolution.

-‘That His Excellency Sir Richard Graves Mac Donnell be requested to be the first Patron of the Society.’
+'That His Excellency Sir Richard Graves MacDonnell be requested to be the first Patron of the Society.'

-‘That the Committee take the necessary steps to have the Society incorporated into the South Australian Institute.'
+'That the Committee take the necessary steps to have the Society incorporated into the South Australian Institute.'

 We give publicity to this series of proposals, with a view of forwarding the interests of the new Society, by affording an opportunity to parsons favorable to its progress of considering and expressing their views regarding the contemplated arrangements.
 We do not, of course, suppose that with the materials at present in the colony any very rapid strides could be made in the development of works of art of any high pretensions.
 But the taste for the fine arts which exists without doubt among our community might be cultivated to a point that would give South Australia no mean position in this hemisphere.

 We have no doubt that this Society, if successful, will ultimately include a School of Design, and the exhibition of improvements in colonial manufactures.
 Under the proposed rules of the Society it will be perceived that the promoters already contemplate the exhibition of works of art, either 'pictorial, ornamental, or useful,' and in this they partially carry out the views we would express.
 It would be necessary to make the laws of the Institution on such a basis as would tend to encourage those manufactures adapted to colonial wants, and involve the development of colonial resources.